cloudflare/cloudflare-docs/products/logs/src/content/get-started/logpush-dashboard/index.md

 To enable the Cloudflare Logpush service:

-1. Log in to the Cloudflare dashboard
+1. Log in to the Cloudflare dashboard.

-1. Ensure the Enterprise domain you want to use with Logpush is selected
+2. Select the Enterprise domain you want to use with Logpush.

-1. Select the **Analytics** app in the top menu
+3. Go to **Analytics** > **Logs**.

-1. Select the **Logs** section in the secondary menu
+4. Click **Connect a service**.
+A modal window opens where you will need to complete several steps.

-1. Select **Connect a service**.
-A modal window opens where you will need to complete several steps
+5. Select the data set you want to push to a storage service.

-1. Select the data set you want to push to a storage service.
-You can keep the default fields to include in your log or make changes.
-You can add or remove fields at a later time by modifying your settings in **Logs** > **Logpush** (select the wrench icon).
+6. Select the data fields to include in your logs.
+You can add or remove fields later by modifying your settings in **Logs** > **Logpush**.

-1. Under **Select destination**, pick your cloud service provider and click **Select**
+7. Select your cloud storage service or analytics provider.

-2. Complete the steps below based on your provider
+8. Complete the steps below based on your provider.

    * For **Amazon S3**, enter or select the following:
      * **Bucket path**